RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

-Note that the function correctly ran, the "result" includes the text from it combined with the text from other responders, state object was correctly adjusted as well. and logging shows that correct argument values were passed in.
+Note that the function correctly ran, the "result" includes the text from it combined with the text from other responders, state object was correctly adjusted as well.

 #### Setting state object directly